-- Patients in the combination therapy group showed faster viral clearance and more rapid clinical improvement than those in the control group. - See the Interferons section for additional data.
+Patients in the combination therapy group showed faster viral clearance and more rapid clinical improvement than those in the control group.

-Participants in both arms received lopinavir/ritonavir, so it is impossible to determine whether lopinavir/ritonavir contributed to the observed treatment effects.
-However, the possibility that lopinavir/ritonavir may have contributed to the effectiveness of the combination therapy also cannot be ruled out.

-- The positive clinical impact of the combination therapy was limited to those who were hospitalized <7 days from symptom onset. - Most participants in this study had mild illness: only slightly more than 10% were on supplemental oxygen.
+- Participants in both arms received lopinavir/ritonavir, so it is impossible to determine whether lopinavir/ritonavir contributed to the observed treatment effects.
+However, the possibility that lopinavir/ritonavir may have contributed to the effectiveness of the combination therapy also cannot be ruled out. - The positive clinical impact of the combination therapy was limited to those who were hospitalized <7 days from symptom onset. - Most participants in this study had mild illness, and only slightly more than 10% were on supplemental oxygen.
 For this reason, the study has limited applicability to hospitalized patients in the United States.